AZ-400: Designing and Implementing Microsoft DevOps Solutions

 The image is a diagram titled "Understanding Tool Selection," showing three interconnected steps: Team's Skill, Project Requirement, and Future Growth, each marked with a checkmark.

-The image categorizes tools used in Azure Pipelines into four groups: Source Control, Build Tools, Testing Tools, and Deployment Tools, listing specific tools under each category.
+The image shows a categorized list of tools used in Azure Pipelines, including Source Control, Build Tools, Testing Tools, and Deployment Tools.
+Each category lists specific tools like Azure Repos, GitHub, Maven, Selenium, and Azure CLI.

 The image outlines best practices for tool selection, including starting with the end in mind, prioritizing ease of use, considering the tool's ecosystem, and testing before full integration.
 It features a linear progression with numbered steps leading to a target.